yanxurui/cartpole/README.md

 ## Todo

-* unite code style, parameters
+* unify code style and parameters
 * tune performance
-* upgrade v0 to v1
+* upgrade from v0 to v1

-<script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML' async></script>